MohamedTarekMoustaf/Unsupervised-Machine-Learning-Algorithms-K-means-Clustering-/README.md

 In this project, I will use the K-means algorithm to select the 16 colors that will be used to represent the compressed image.
-Concretely, I will treat every pixel in the original image as a data example and use the K-means algorithm to find the 16 colors that best group (cluster) the pixels in the 3- dimensional RGB space.
+Concretely, I will treat every pixel in the original image as a data example and use the K-means algorithm to find the 16 colors that best group (cluster) the pixels in the 3- dimensional RGB space.
 Once you have computed the cluster centroids on the image, you will then use the 16 colors to replace the pixels in the original image.